-- 1. The VHA and the IHS will comply with all applicable federal laws and regulations, including those regarding the confidentiality of health information and the release of information to the public.
-For example, medical records of VHA and IHS patients are federal records and are subject to some or all of the following laws: the Privacy Act, 5 U.S.C.
+- VHA and IHS will comply with all applicable Federal laws and regulations, including those regarding the confidentiality of health information and the release of information to the public.
+For example, medical records of VHA and IHS patients are Federal records, and as such, are subject to some, or all, of laws that follow: the Privacy Act, 5 U.S.C.
 552a; the Freedom of Information Act, 5 U.S.C.
 552; Confidentiality of Records, 42 U.S.C.
 290dd-2; the Health Insurance Portability and Accountability Act of 1996; VA's Confidentiality of Certain Medical Records, 38 U.S.C.
 7332; Confidential Nature of Claims, 38 U.S.C.
 5701; Medical Quality Assurance Records Confidentiality, 38 U.S.C.
-5705, and Federal regulations promulgated to implement those acts. - 2.
-The VHA will provide authorized IHS employees with access to VHA automated patient records maintained on VA computer systems to the extent permitted by applicable federal confidentiality and security laws and policies.
-Additionally, the IHS will likewise provide authorized VHA employees with access to patient records of AI/AN Veterans maintained by the IHS to the same extent permitted by applicable federal confidentiality and security laws and policies. - 3.
-Both parties to this MOU are federal agencies and their employees are covered by the Federal Tort Claims Act, 28 U.S.C Sections 1346(b), 2671-2680, in the event of an allegation of negligence.
-It is agreed that any and all claims of negligence attributable to actions taken pursuant to this MOU will be submitted to legal counsel for both parties for investigation and resolution. - 4.
-This MOU replaces and supersedes the MOU signed by the VA Under Secretary for Health and IHS Director on October 1, 2010. - 5.
-This MOU does not authorize the expenditure or reimbursement of any funds.
+5705; and Federal regulations promulgated to implement those acts. - 2.
+Care rendered under this MOU will not be part of a study, research grant, or other test, without the written approval of both VHA and IHS, subject to all appropriate VA, IHS and tribal research protocols. - 3.
+VA and IHS agree to cooperate fully with each other in any investigation, negotiation, settlement, or defense in the event of a notice of claim, complaint, or suit relating to health care rendered under this MOU. - 4.
+No services under this MOU will result in any reduction in the range of services, quality of care, or established priorities for care provided to the Veteran population or the IHS populations.
+Rather, the intent of this MOU provides a framework for collaboration between VHA and IHS to increase the efficiency of services rendered by VHA and IHS. - 5.
+VHA will provide authorized IHS employees with access to VHA automated patient records maintained on VA computer systems to the extent permitted by applicable Federal confidentiality and security laws and policies.
+Additionally, IHS will likewise provide authorized VHA employees with access to patient records of Al/AN Veterans maintained by IHS to the same extent permitted by applicable Federal confidentiality and security laws and policies. - 6.
+Both parties to this MOU are Federal agencies and their employees are covered by the Federal Tort Claims Act, 28 U.S.C.
+Sections 1346(b), 2671-2680, in the event of an allegation of negligence.
+It is agreed that any and all claims of negligence attributable to an action or actions taken pursuant to this MOU will be submitted to legal counsel for both parties for investigation and resolution.

+- 7. This MOU does not authorize the expenditure or reimbursement of any funds.
 This MOU does not create a binding contractual obligation, obligate either Party to expend appropriations or other monies or enter into any contract or other obligation, or create any rights between the Parties.
-Should any exchange of funds or resources be necessary, the Parties will first enter into a supplemental binding instrument.
+Should any exchange of funds or resources be necessary, the Parties will first enter into a supplemental binding instrument. - 8.
+This MOU replaces and supersedes the MOU signed on October 1, 2010, by the VA Under Secretary for Health and IHS Director.

-- VII.
+VII.
 Termination: This MOU can be terminated by either party upon issuance of written notice to the other party not less than 30 days before the proposed termination date.
-The 30-day notice may be waived by mutual written consent of both parties involved in the MOU. - VIII.
-Effective Period: The VHA and IHS will review the MOU at least annually to determine whether terms and provisions are appropriate and current. - IX.
-Severability: If any term or condition of this MOU becomes invalid or unenforceable, such term or provision shall in no way affect the validity or enforceability of any other term or provision contained herein.
+The 30-day notice may be waived by mutual written consent of both parties involved in the MOU.

+VIII.
+Effective Period: VHA and IHS will review the MOU at least annually to determine whether terms and provisions are appropriate and current.

+IX.
+Severability: If any term or provision of this MOU becomes invalid or unenforceable, such term or provision shall in no way affect the validity or enforceability of any other term or provision contained herein.